mojzu/sso/docs/manual/01_introduction.md

 The following terms are used throughout this manual.

 - **User**
-  - A person or other external API consumer identified by a unique email address who wants to interact with one or more services registered with `mz_auth`.
+  - A person or other external API consumer identified by a unique email address who wants to interact with one or more services registered with `sso`.
 - **Service**
-  - An application that must authenticate user requests, registered as a service with `mz_auth` using a name and callback URL.
+  - An application that must authenticate user requests, registered as a service with `sso` using a name and callback URL.
 - **Key**
-  - Random, unique keys produced by `mz_auth`.
+  - Random, unique keys produced by `sso`.
 Keys may be revoked to prevent use.
 - **Root Key**
-  - Keys linked to no services or users, produced by command line and can be used to manage `mz_auth` via HTTP requests.
+  - Keys linked to no services or users, produced by command line and can be used to manage `sso` via HTTP requests.
 - **Service Key**
-  - Keys linked to one service, used by `mz_auth` to authenticate HTTP requests from services.
+  - Keys linked to one service, used by `sso` to authenticate HTTP requests from services.
 - **User Key**
   - Keys linked to one user and one service, allows user to authenticate with the linked service.
 - **Token**